SarthakMakhija/tech-lessons/_posts/2021-10-27-code-without-tests.md

 code and tests.
 I will explain.
 Let's say we want to build a [linked list](https://www.geeksforgeeks.org/linked-list-set-1-introduction/) which supports ```get(key)``` and ```put(key, value []byte)```.

 The idea would be to break the problem into small solvable problems and attempt to solve the simplest.
-One of the task list could be -
+One of the task lists could be -
 - Build a linked list which supports ```put(key, value)``` with a single node
 - Add tests to assert that ```put(key, value)``` works
 - Enhance linked list which now supports ```put(key, value)``` with multiple nodes